Profile

 📦 Storage

-• Store your facciuna in a tin, away from moisture to keep them crisp.
+• Store the facciuna in an airtight tin, away from moisture to keep them crisp.

-• They’ll stay fresh and flavoursome for up to three weeks.
+• They’ll stay fresh for up to three weeks if kept in a cool, dry place.

-• Avoid refrigerating them, as this can spoil the glaze.
+• Avoid the fridge as it can spoil the glaze’s texture.

 🍷 Pairing